VedantDesai11/lecture-search/README.md

 * load_pickle - not required, default false, Loads previously created dictionary for already created and extracted link information.
 * create_directories - not required, default false.
 Creates the folders needed to for download of the dataset.
 Select True if running program for the first time

+## Using the Pipeline class

+Initialize the class in main.py with input arguments.

+Run get_links() on the class to initialize dictionary with youtube links from text file or youtube link.

+Run create_dataset() to use links to download the necessary data.